mauricioszabo/lazuli/README.md

 ### Additional bindings

-Lazuli will also define `ctrl-alt-shift-down` to "goto definition", `ctrl-shit-c` to clear-console, and `ctrl-shit-i` to clear the inline results.
+Lazuli will also define `ctrl-alt-shift-down` to "goto definition", `ctrl-shit-c` to clear-console, and `ctrl-shit-r` to clear the inline results.
 These will be bound only if you don't use the VIM-Mode Plus package.

 If you do, while in Normal Mode, these keybindings will be bound to `g f` (go to definition), `space l` to clear console, and `space space` to clear the inline results.
 You can change these bindings on your keymaps file, and you can add more keybindings at any time.